Anthony Francis Lucas

 Anthony Francis Lucas (born Antun Lučić; September 9, 1855 – September 2, 1921) was a Croatian-born American oil explorer.
 With Pattillo Higgins, he organized the drilling of an oil well near Beaumont, Texas, that became known as Spindletop.
 This led to the widespread exploitation of oil and the start of the Petroleum Age.

 Early life

 Christened Antonio Francesco Luchich, he was the son of Captain Francis Stephen Luchich, a prosperous shipbuilder and shipowner from the Croatian island of Lesina, and his wife Giovanna Giovanizio.
 According to Lucas himself, who was proud of his heritage, the Luchich family was pure by blood, descended from ancient Illyrian (Dalmatian) nobility, and he sometimes called himself in society events "Count Anthony [François Maria Vincent] Giovanizio de Bertuchevich Lucas".
 Born in the Austrian Empire city of Split, his family moved to Trieste, where his father served in the Austro-Hungarian navy.

-At the age of 20, Lucas completed studies at the Polytechnical Institute (Technische Hochschule) in Graz, Austria, and became an engineer.
+At the age of 20, Lucas completed studies at the Polytechnical Institute (Technische Hochschule) in Graz, and became an engineer.
 After graduating from the Imperial and Royal Naval Academy of Pola and Fiume, Lucas was commissioned a second lieutenant in 1878.